suragaru/Shizuka_Mikazuki/readme.md

 <!-- Features -->
 ### :dart: Features a bot can do

-- Daily News and Astronomy Annoumcements
+- Daily News and Astronomy annoumcements
 - News Updates
 - Daily Bible Verse
 - Random Bible Verse
-- Music
+- Play music
 - Check Status of the Bot
 - Check Latency
 - Roll a dice